 - NR: Not Rated

-Not every insurance carrier offers the same insurance coverage.
-Different deductibles might be available, and optional bells and whistles may vary with different insurance carriers.
-For instance, if you currently have an additional rider on your policy giving you all OEM parts if you are in an accident vs. aftermarket parts; you’ll want to take the coverage into consideration when comparing insurance companies.
+If you already have extras such as an additional rider on your current policy that specifies that you receive all OEM parts if you are in an accident (vs. aftermarket parts), you’ll want to take that coverage into consideration when comparing other insurance companies.
 If OEM parts are important to you, it is important to know not all companies offer OEM parts for repairs.

-Other things to look for when comparing insurance policies include towing limits, car rental limits, and service fees.
+Other things to look for include towing limits, car rental limits, and different types of service fees, such as a finance fee for paying in installments rather than in one lump sum.
 These variances may be small, but when added together can make a considerable difference overall.
 The main concern should be being aware of the differences, so you are not surprised at the time of a claim.